jlbjulio/SistemaDPVOL/README.md

 ---

 > **Note**: This project was originally developed in Spanish.
-The README is written in English for documentation and sharing purposes..
+The README is written in English for documentation and sharing purposes.

 ---